alexteghipco/brainSurfer/README.md

 *Note4 --- ONLY the importing feature of neurosynth relies on this repository.*

 2) *Help!
 My data is in a different mm space but it should be convertible!*

-If you need to convert between various spaces in volume space (i.e., importing requires data to be in MNI_152_2mm space), our niftiManip repository can help with that so go and check it out.
+If you need to convert between various spaces in volume space (i.e., importing requires data to be in MNI_152_2mm space), our niftiManip repository can help with that.

 3) *Help!
 I don't have any data!*

 Check out some of the example maps that I used for testing in ./testingMaps

-4) *What are the weird jpegs in the main folder?*
+4) *What are the weird jpegs in the main folder and can I get rid of them?*

-Sorry, needed them for buttons
+Sorry, needed them for buttons in the GUI.
+If you get rid of them, you won't be able to move overlays around.

 5) *What's in the ./brains folder?*

-LH and RH inflated FSAVERAGE files and their corresponding curvature files.
-This is what brainSurfer automatically loads when you choose one of these options from the surface selection menu.
+LH and RH inflated fsaverage files and their corresponding curvature files (identical to what comes stock with freesurfer).
+This is what brainSurfer automatically loads when you choose left/right or left and right fsaverage hemispheres in the surface selection menu.

 6) *I made my own colormap with brainSurfer.
 Where is it?*

-Colormaps are saved in ./colormaps directory.
+Colormaps are saved in the ./colormaps directory.
 Any colormap in that directory will automatically be loaded by brainSurfer.
 You can find it in the colormap selection menu.
 Sometimes MATLAB needs to be restarted for the automatic loading to work.

 # Features
 *Support for native brains*